TheFlav/Freeplay_joystick_i2c/scripts/binary_package/README.md

 			- You can also do this after you have tested the SD card in the Freeplay Zero.
 			- In fact, once the full installation is complete, and you are satisfied with how the Freeplay Zero is running, you may also delete the "fpjoy" directory from the 'boot' drive.
 				- Note that your Windows/Mac operating system may not actually delete these files from the SD until you empty them from your trash.
 		- Open the firstrun.sh file with a text editor.
+This "firstrun.sh" file should be in the same directory as the "config.txt" file you previously edited.
 			- In firstrun.sh, near the end of the file, you should find a line that says something like
 				```
 				rm -f /boot/firstrun.sh